oroinc/orocommerce-application-de/UPGRADE.md

 ## 4.1.0

-The minimum required PHP version is 7.3.13.
+- The minimum required PHP version is 7.3.13.
+- The feature toggle for WEB API was implemented.
+After upgrade, the API feature will be disabled.
+  To enable it please follow the documentation [Enabling an API Feature](https://doc.oroinc.com/api/enabling-api-feature/).

-Upgrade PHP before running `composer install` or `composer update`, otherwise composer may download wrong versions of the application packages.
+- Upgrade PHP before running `composer install` or `composer update`, otherwise composer may download wrong versions of the application packages.

 ## 3.1.0